 A bird’s shape (silhouette) and posture are good clues to its identity.
 In fact, silhouette and posture are often excellent clues and the best way to differentiate some very similar species.

-This section (links on the left) features birds with certain strong characteristics.
+This section (links on the right) features birds with certain strong characteristics.
 The images below demonstrate a more subtle example of shape differences.

 The Birdzilla.com Shape Master will help you improve your skills in identifying birds by silhouette and posture.

 - The Greater Scaup has a rounded head.

 - The forehead on the Greater Scaup is more sloped than the Lesser Scaup.

 - The head of the Lesser Scaup is more peaked.

 - The Lesser Scaup often shows a small tuft on the back of the head.

 - The cleaner sides of the Greater Scaup are often not visible at a distance, leaving the viewer to rely on head shape to make the call.